Extending Pywr with custom Parameters

 read data in different formats (e.g. the dataframe parameter), parameters that solve specific problems (e.g. reservoir

-control curves) and general purpose parameters (e.g. the AggregatedParameter
+control curves) and general purpose parameters (e.g. the AggregatedParameter).

 Custom parameters can be used to model specific behaviours otherwise not possible with the existing parameters.
 To

-write a custom parameter you must (as a minimim) inherit from the base pywr.parameter.Parameter
+write a custom parameter you must (as a minimim) inherit from the base pywr.parameter.Parameter class and implement

-method.
+the Parameter.value method.
 The arguments to this method represent the current timestep and scenario allowing the

 value of the parameter to be dynamic.